Moh Lhean

-Moh Lhean is the fifth studio album by American band Why?.
+Moh Lhean is the sixth studio album by American band Why?.
 It was released by Joyful Noise Recordings on March 3, 2017.

 Critical reception

 At Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, Moh Lhean received an average score of 79 based on 14 reviews, indicating "generally favorable reviews".

 Paul Carr of PopMatters gave the album 8 stars out of 10, commenting that "As with the band's previous albums, it is exceptionally difficult to categorize their sound as it veers from psychedelia to folk to pop all with an undercurrent of hip-hop."
 Marcy Donelson of AllMusic gave the album 4 stars out of 5, saying, "The project remains a creative burst of sounds, grooves, and stylized observation that's uniquely refreshing to those open to its quirky complexity."

 Track listing

 Personnel

 Credits adapted from the album's liner notes.